-The current meeting agenda packet is posted on this page no later than the Friday before the scheduled SRTA Board of Directors meeting.
-Agenda items may be viewed and printed by individual agenda items.
+The current agenda packet is posted in the Agenda Center no less than 72 hours before a scheduled SRTA Board of Directors meeting.
+Agenda items may be viewed and printed individually.

-Baron Browning (Chair) – Councilmember, City of Anderson
+Mark Mezzano (Chair) – Councilmember, City of Redding

-Mary Rickert – Supervisor, County of Shasta - District 3
+Chris Kelstrom – Supervisor, County of Shasta - District 5